Trade show marketing

 Consider what marketing materials you will need for the show.

-- Do you have a trade show booth or a banner that you can put up to visually attract people to your booth?
+- Do you have a trade show booth or a banner that you can put up to visually attract visitors?

 - Will you have samples of your product on site?

-- Will you be handing out branding merchandise like mugs, hats and tote bags?
+- Will you be handing out branding merchandise like pens, mugs, hats, or tote bags?

 - Will you draw a name for a prize?